Paradox2405/Infectious-Disease-Contact-Tracing-Application/README.md

 ## Key features

+- API Based on the Herald Protocol by 2020-2021 Herald Project Contributors.
+[The Herald Project](https://heraldprox.io/)
 - Works on the vast majority of phones worldwide (97.5%) by minimising operating system and hardware requirements (Statcounter, 2020).
 - Fully operational as a background app on Android devices for consistent and continuous use to maximise disease transmission monitoring and control across the population.
 - Low power usage (circa 2% per hour) to maximise population acceptance for continuous use.